blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 ##### Talons (Minimum 15 STR)
 Your feet have talons that you've learned to perform powerful natural attacks with, dealing 1d6 piercing damAge: on a hit.

-### Field Medicine (requires at least 15 WIS)
-You are proficient with herbalism kits.
-You may expend one hit die in order to administer 1d10 hit points of healing to another creature.
-This takes 1 minute.

-### Wild Eye (requires at least 15 CHA)
-You are able to give a look that makes the same impression a growling beast does.
-You are proficient in intimidation.

 ## Spadetails
 The rise and fall of empires has been of little concern to those who carry